-NOTE: The Console UI is also available for Kraken Azure deployments (see Signing in to Your Server).
+The Console UI is also available for Kraken cloud-based deployments such as Kraken Azure (see Signing in to Your Server) and Kraken AWS (see Signing in to Your Server).

-• Using the Console UI with Haivision Hardware
+Using the Console UI with Haivision Hardware

 Deployment Options

 Kraken is a software-based solution designed to take advantage of Intel QSV and NVIDIA GPU hardware acceleration in order to maximize performance on a variety of platforms.
 It is available as a rack-mount server, small form factor appliance, or as a virtual machine instance.
 When installed on third-party hardware as a virtual machine, Kraken can encode from 3G-SDI video inputs using SDI-SFP gateway connectors.